I have seen

 thermal shock.
 Rapid heat inputs cause

 uneven temperatures through and across the glass.
-When these temperatures are more than 5°C different across the glass, stress is induced.
+When these temperatures are more than 5°C different across the glass, stress is not relieved.
 As

 the temperature differential increases, so does the stress until the glass is